Answers to most financial aid questions can be found at http://studentaid.ed.gov/

 You can apply online at www.fafsa.ed.gov.

-To complete your application, you will need a PIN number to electronically sign your FAFSA.
+To complete your application, you will need a FAFSA ID to electronically sign your FAFSA.
 This is to ensure your privacy and security.
-You can obtain your pin at www.pin.ed.gov.
+You can obtain your FAFSA ID at https://fsaid.ed.gov.

 When should I apply for financial aid?